astemeric/rb5-ros-wrapper/README.md

 Before using:
 Make sure that your IP address is on the 10.0.2.x subnet (ie. Your IP address starts with 10.0.2.x and the gateway is 10.0.2.1) - the robot IP is 10.0.2.7 if you need to ping it... <br />

-Also, make sure that the robot is turned on, and the E-Stop is off...
+Also, make sure that the robot is turned on, and the E-Stop is off... <br />
+To turn the robot on, rotate the "on" switch clockwise until it is horizontal to the floor.
+Then press the blue reset button to connect the power... <br />
+You will know the robot is on if the lights flash... <br />

 ------------------------------------------------------------------------------------------------------------------------------------